tallylab/tallylab-orbitdb-identity-provider/README.md

 $ make rebuild    # nukes node_modules and package-lock.json, and re-installs dependencies
 ```

-Since this repo is currently closed source, Issues and PRs are only open to contributors.

 ## Future Work

-- Consider rolling security questions into this module for greater encapsulation?
 - Access granting and revocation to external keys using OrbitDB instead of IPFS

 ## License